wnull/wnull/README.md

 ### Hi there!

 My name is Vasily and I'm a backend software engineer.
 I'm from Russia, living in Moscow.
 I am mainly engaged in parsing and combining big data from various resources.
+Sometimes I do projects related to the games I play.

 ### Technologies & Tools